ScotGovAnalysis/pkginstaller/README.md

 ## Using the add-in

-Once the package is installed, use the pkginstaller Addins found in R Studio
+Once the package is installed, use pkginstaller from the Addins menu found in R Studio.

 ![image-1](man/figures/Addin_img.png)

 ## Installing a package with the add-in

-Select “Internal install package” from the pkginstaller Addin menu.
+Select “Install package internal” from the pkginstaller Addin menu.
 A pop-up will open where should specify the name of the package to install.
+Check the directory shown is the correct location of the R packages.
+If it’s not see next section.

 ![image-2](man/figures/Install_img.png)

-## Checking the current packages server directory

-Select “Show packages directory” from the pkginstaller Addin menu.
-The current directory should be printed in the console.

 ## Updating the current packages server directory

-If the current check shows the directory needs changing, then run “Update packages directory” from the Addin menu.
+If the packages directory needs changing, then run “Update server packages directory” from the Addin menu.
 A pop-up will open and should specify the updated directory containing packages to install.

 ![image-3](man/figures/Server_img.png)